Nexfinity/CakeyBot-Wiki-OLD/setup/faq.md

 ## Why does Cakey Bot automatically leave my server when invited?

-Cakey Bot may automatically leave guilds for a few reasons.
+Cakey Bot may automatically leave servers for a few reasons.
 Some of these are listed below:

-* The guild is blacklisted from Cakey Bot
+* The server is blacklisted from Cakey Bot
-  * If guilds abuse Cakey Bot too much, the guild \(and/or guild owner\) can be blacklisted from using the bot
+  * If servers abuse Cakey Bot too much, the server \(and/or server owner\) can be blacklisted from using the bot
-* The guild is a "Bot Hell"
+* The server is a "Bot Hell"
-  * Some guilds will have hundreds/thousands of bots but only a handful of users.
-Bots in these guilds are generally spammy and pointless which adds unnecessary load to Cakey Bot.
+  * Some servers will have hundreds/thousands of bots but only a handful of users.
+Bots in these servers are generally spammy and pointless which adds unnecessary load to Cakey Bot.
-  * Cakey Bot will attempt to DM the guild owner if this happens.
+  * Cakey Bot will attempt to DM the server owner if this happens.